Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Troubleshooting steps

-If you have AirPods connected when you first set up Flow, a warning recommends you switch to a different microphone for better dictation quality.
+If AirPods are connected when you first set up Flow, a warning appears recommending you switch microphones for better dictation quality.

-1. Click Change microphone in the prompt to select another option, such as your device's built-in mic or a wired microphone.
+1. Click the Change microphone button below the warning and pick your built-in or a wired mic.

 Stop AirPods from auto-switching (Mac)